Tag Archives: gratitude

 Jump over to the present:

-I am happy to report that this Thanksgiving Holiday, the day turned out to be special in so many ways.
-Yes, I am truly grateful for my loved ones.
-You see, while we celebrated the holiday with prayer, food, and fellowship, I glanced around the table, caressing my eyes over each face representing my family.
-And I realized, Mary, you’re not alone anymore.
+I am happy to report that this Thanksgiving holiday was special in many ways.
+Yes, I am genuinely grateful for my loved ones.
+I glanced around the table as we celebrated the holiday with prayer, food, and fellowship.
+I caressed my eyes over each face representing my family.
+And I realized: Mary, you’re not alone anymore.
 You see, as a kid growing up, I once felt alone and rejected.
-Matter of fact, I felt insignificant, always on the outside looking in.
-I had many insecurities and felt much like second-class.
-It wouldn’t be until many years later in my adulthood, that I experienced inner healing and received a breakthrough in my personal life.
-So much so, I put my story to pen and paper and published my book, “Running in Heels: A Memoir of Grit and Grace.”
+In fact, I often felt insignificant, always on the outside looking in.
+I had many insecurities and felt much like a second-class citizen.
+It took many years into my adulthood to experience inner healing.
+I finally received a breakthrough in my personal life.
+I decided to put my story to pen and paper.
+Then I published my book, “Running in Heels: A Memoir of Grit and Grace.”

-We did something different this year, thanks to my youngest daughter’s prompting.
-We each held a strip of paper of questions we took turns reading out loud and then answering.
-This was epic because the questions caused most of us to dig deep and open up with heartfelt answers.
+Thanks to my youngest daughter’s prompting, we did something different this year.
+We each held a strip of paper with questions, taking turns reading aloud and then answering the questions.
+This was epic because the questions prompted us to dig deep and share heartfelt answers.

-As I listened to the different ones share, I felt my heart would burst with gratitude in hearing my children speak over me.
+As I listened to the different ones share, I felt immense gratitude.
+My heart was full upon hearing my children speak over me.
 I wasn’t prepared for this raw reaction, nor was I prepared for what I would say when my turn came.
-I found that I was able to share my heart with thankfulness and humility.
-I blessed each of my children and grandchildren and expressed to them what I appreciated about them.
-I blessed my husband for being the man that he was and, again, for accepting somebody else’s children by stepping up to the plate another man left on the table.
-And finally, I turned to my mom and expressed my undying love for her, no matter though our relationship is a complex one.
-I also asked her forgiveness for getting short with her, and I assured her that I will always be her little girl.
+I found that I could share my heart with thankfulness and humility.
+I blessed each of my children and grandchildren, expressing to them what I appreciated about them.
+I blessed my husband for being the man that he is.
+I also blessed him for accepting somebody else’s children.
+He stepped up to the plate, another man left on the table.
+And finally, I turned to my mama.
+I expressed my undying love for her.
+Our relationship is complex, regardless.
+I also asked her for forgiveness for getting short-tempered with her.
+I assured her that I will always be her little girl.

-We are all flawed.
-But we can rise above stinking-thinking and look beyond ourselves.
-Take a look at others, really see them, and love on them.
-I thank the Lord for making all things new – His mercies are new every morning!
+We are all flawed, but we can rise above stinking thinking and look beyond ourselves.
+Look at others, really see them, and love them.
+I thank the Lord for making all things new—His mercies are new every morning!

 2 Comments